Solar for your business

 Your best savings will always be the energy you don't use.
 To maximize the benefits of having your own solar power system, make sure the electricity it generates is not lost to energy-inefficiency.
 Learn more about tools to help manage and control energy operations and costs or visit our business rebates page.

-Step 3: Making the purchase
+Step 3: Make the purchase

 PV production meters

 PV Production meters are required and will be installed for all DG projects within the SMUD territory.
 SMUD will install a PV production meter at no cost to customer or contractor.
+Production meter stipends for interconnection projects were discontinued effective June 1, 2023.

 PV and all DG applications begin by submitting an Interconnection Application using PowerClerk2.